aelse/else.id.au/src/content/stuff/cloudtoy.md

 ![](/img/cloudtoy/cloud_nightlight.jpg)

-My plan is to turn this into an indicator when things are broken.
+My plan is to turn this into an indicator of when things are broken.
 The theme will be along the lines of:

 ![](/img/cloudtoy/the_cloud.jpg)